mickaelchau/scala/doc/unit-0.md

 # How to run the test suites

-Please assure that you do a git pull to make sure you the newest version of each of the files.
+Please assure that you do a `git pull` to make sure you the newest version of each of the files.

 Test suites are provided for all the homework assignments in this course.
-Relative to the project directory, the files must be placed at the following path `src/test/scala/`.
+Relative to the project directory, the test case files must be placed at the path `src/test/scala/`.
+You can find the original test suite files in the `src/test/waiting/` directory.
 To run any one of the tests, you may point the mouse to the name of the suite, and use the `Run` menu item, as shown in the following image.

 <img src="img/howto-run-test-suite.png" width="300" alt="How to run test suite">

 After the test has completed successfully, you should see something like the following image displaying the tests which were successful in